An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Omnichannel robust inventory optimization model

 The above formulation can be enhanced with business rules to capture retailer-specific operational requirements.
 For example, we can specify transportation capacities on $x_{tl}$ and fulfillment capacities on $y_{tlz}$ and create $y_{tlz}$ variables only for edges $lz$ originating from SFS eligible nodes.
 If the retailer prefers warehouse fulfillment of online demand to stores, the cost $c_{lz}$ can be modified to reflect the additional savings, i.e., labor savings besides shipping cost.
 Some retailers set internal on-time delivery service targets, e.g., 80\% of all e-commerce fulfillment should be delivered in 2 days.
 Such a goal can be implemented as follows: $\sum_{\{lz\} \in A}y_{tlz} \geq 0.8 \sum_{l \in \Lambda, z \in Z} y_{tlz}$ where $A = \{l \in \Lambda, z \in Z| \textrm{delivery time between $l$ and $z$ is less than 2 days} \}$.
 Such goals encourage the positioning of the inventory closer to the customer, an aspect that is important to consider in an omnichannel world.
 Today's customer has diverse delivery options including 2-hour delivery and curb-side pickup, and demand can immediately turn into lost sales if the product is not available to a customer within the specified time-window.

 For simplicity of exposition of the core {\em bimodal optimistic-robust} idea, we consider a static policy for the inventory decisions where the dependence of ${\bf x}_t$ on {demand ${\bf D}[0,t-1]$)} is dropped, while keeping the adaptive nature of fulfillment decisions intact.
 The problem here reduces to a two-stage NP-hard problem~\citep{ben2004adjustable} that we solve via cut-generation techniques in Section~\ref{BendersSec}.
-The optimistic-robust ideas proposed in this paper extend when alternative heuristic approaches like affine policies for adaptive decisions (see ~\citealt{ben2004adjustable}) are instead adopted.
+Note that the drawback of a static policy is its inability to adapt to new information in future periods, leading to myopic decisions.
+In contrast, while an adaptive policy is more responsive, it suffers from the curse of dimensionality when handling large state spaces.
+As mentioned in Section~\ref{settings}, decisions of the static policy are executed only for the current period, and the next static policy is recomputed in a rolling-horizon fashion, allowing for some adaptability.
+The optimistic-robust ideas proposed in this paper for static policies extend to alternative heuristic approaches, such as affine policies for adaptive decisions (see ~\citealt{ben2004adjustable}).